Czech-Scottish Poetry Connections

 Rob A. Mackenzie is from Glasgow and lives in Leith.
 He is reviews editor for Magma Poetry magazine and has co-edited the magazine on four occasions.
 He runs literary publishing house, Blue Diode Press.
 He has had three full collections published, The Opposite of Cabbage (2009) The Good News (2013) and The Book of Revelation (2020), and two pamphlets, The Clown of Natural Sorrow (2005) and Fleck & the Bank (2012).
 His poems, reviews and articles have appeared in The Dark Horse, The Financial Times, The Guardian, Gutter, New Writing Scotland, Poetry London, Poetry Review, Shearsman and various other magazines and anthologies.
 His work has been featured three times in the Scottish Poetry Library’s annual list of 20 Best Scottish Poems .

 Niall O’Gallagher is a Gaelic poet.
 He was born on the west coast of Scotland in 1981 and educated at the University of Glasgow.
 A BBC journalist, he has worked as a correspondent in Edinburgh and London and reported on European affairs for Eòrpa, From Our Own Correspondent and Our World.
-He is the author of three poetry collections with CLÀR, most recently Fo Bhlàth (‘Flourishing’), shortlisted for the Derick Thomson Prize for Gaelic poetry book of the year in 2021.
+He is the author of three poetry collections with Clàr, most recently Fo Bhlàth (Flourishing), shortlisted for the Derick Thomson Prize for Gaelic poetry book of the year in 2021.
 Often a love poet, his work is characterised by an interest in poetic form, whether the strict metres of formal Gaelic poetry or structures inherited from the European tradition.
 His poems have been translated into English, Irish, Occitan and Welsh.
-His Selected Poems, with facing English translations by Peter Mackay and Deborah Moffatt, will be published by Francis Boutle of London in 2022.
-He lives in Ayrshire, Scotland, with his wife and their two children.
+His selected poems The Sounds of Love / Fuaimean Gràidhwith with facing English translations by Peter Mackay and Deborah Moffatt, were published by Francis Boutle of London in 2022.
+Niall lives in Ayrshire, Scotland, with his wife and their two children.

 Alycia Pirmohamed is a Canadian-born poet living in Scotland.
-She is the author of the poetry chapbooks Hinge (ignitionpress) and Faces that Fled the Wind (BOAAT Press.
+She is the author of the poetry chapbooks Hinge (ignitionpress) and Faces that Fled the Wind (BOAAT Press.)
 Second Memory, a creative non-fiction piece co-authored with Pratyusha, was co-published with Baseline Press (Canada) and Guillemot Press (UK).
-Alycia was the winner of the 2020 Pamet River Prize and her debut poetry collection, Another Way to Split Water is forthcoming with YesYes Books (US) and Polygon Books (UK) in 2022.
+Alycia was the winner of the 2020 Pamet River Prize and her debut poetry collection, Another Way to Split Water was published in 2022 by YesYes Books (US) and Polygon Books (UK).
 Alycia is co-founder of the Scottish BAME Writers Network, co-organiser of the Ledbury Poetry Critics Programme, and a Junior Anniversary Fellow at IASH via the University of Edinburgh.
 In 2020, Alycia won the Edwin Morgan Poetry Award.
 Find her online at alycia-pirmohamed.com and on twitter @a_pirmohamed.

 Olga Stehlíková works as a freelance writer, editor and critic with a focus on contemporary Czech literature.
 She has founded the Ravt on-line magazine (www.itvar.cz/ravt), she moderates literary programmes in Czech Broadcasting and works as book editor.
 She has put together dozens of books of poetry and prose for various Czech publishing houses and her poetry has appeared in many Czech and foreign literary magazines.
 Her debut collection Týdny (Weeks, 2014) won the Magnesia Litera Book Prize for poetry.
 Her second collection Vejce/Eggs (Couplets), was released in a unique arrangement in November 2017, along with an LP with Tomas Braun’s music.
-Her third book of poetry is Vykřičník jak stožár (Exclamation Mark High as a Pole, 2018).
-Her poems have been translated into nine languages.
+Her third book of poetry was Vykřičník jak stožár (Exclamation Mark High as a Pole, 2018). and her latest is Zpěv Sirén (Siren song, 2022).
+Her poems have been translated into ten languages.